tinoryj/SGXDedup/Develop-doc/design/keyServer.md

     * if event "in": create message and push to workload

-    * if event "out": send message(key receipt) to keyClient
+    * if event "out": send message(key receipt) to KeyClient

    * worlload(runkeyGen):
     * collect message from receiver